selyunin/carnd_t1_p2/writeup.md

 The model was overfitting on the training data.
 Then I added dropout, which did not help much.
 After consulting the forums, I realized that it is reasonable to increase number of features.
 I increased number of features (depth) of the convolutional layers, and got accuracy around 95% on both validation and test set.
-This is not as impressive, as 99% in LeCun paper, but sufficient for the learning example.
+This is not as impressive, as 99% in the original LeCun paper on the topic, but sufficient for the learning example.

 ### Test a Model on New Images